Tracing cellular plasticity and emergent adaptive fates in single cells

 Resistant lineages

-Non-genetic heterogeneity within individual cancer cells can result in diverse paths to drug resistance.
+Non-genetic heterogeneity within individual cells can result in diverse paths to adaptation.
 To trace this process, we have developed FateMap, a framework that combines high-throughput lineage barcoding, single cell profiling, and multiplexed single-molecule RNA FISH (Nature, 2023).
-FateMap enables us to catalog and track thousands of individual cancer cell lineages as they acquire diverse resistant fates upon exposure to therapy.
-We will adapt this multiscale framework to spatiotemporally reveal emergent heterogeneous fates and ecological principles regulating tumor progression.
+FateMap enables us to catalog and track thousands of individual cell lineages as they acquire diverse fates upon exposure to stress.
+We will adapt this multiscale framework to spatiotemporally reveal emergent heterogeneous adaptive fates in a range of processes, including transcriptonal adaptation, cancer therapy resistance, and stem cell reprogramming.

 Mathematical models of heritable transcriptional fluctuations underlying cellular memories

-Heritable non-genetic fluctuations in rare subsets of cells can lead to biologically distinct behavior in cancer and stem cells.
+Heritable non-genetic fluctuations in rare subsets of cells can lead to biologically distinct behavior in a variety of cellular contexts.
 The unique rarity and long timescales of such single-cell variabilities make them conceptually distinct from the classically studied fluctuations, often dubbed as “noise”.
 Our recent theoretical work (Cell Systems, 2020) demonstrated that these heritable fluctuations can simply arise from genes stochastically interacting within a simplified network.
 We will build predictive mathematical models to identify the potential origins and nature of the transcriptional fluctuations that underlie cellular plasticity in various cancer and stem cell systems.

 Engineering plasticity and fate decisions in ex vivo models of development